Accommodation in the Scottish Highlands & Islands

 Uig, Isle of Lewis

-Our 2 wooden glamping cabins are situated in the idyllic coastal village of Mangersta in Uig, Isle of Lewis.
+Our 4 glamping huts and cabins are situated in the idyllic coastal village of Mangersta in Uig, Isle of Lewis.
 This National Scenic Area is particularly noted for its numerous white shell sand beaches, rocky coves, turquoise waters, dramatic cliffs, gentle machair grasslands carpeted with wild flowers during the summer months and rich biodiversity of wildlife.
-We keep a small herd of Aberdeen Angus cattle, Hebridean and Blackface sheep, poultry, grow fodder crops and vegetables on our working croft.
+We keep a small herd of Aberdeen Angus cattle, Blackface sheep and grow fodder crops and vegetables on our working croft.

-Mangersta Beach and sea-cliffs are within 5 minutes walk of the Wigwams.
-Each sleeps up to 4 people and is equipped with double bed, double sofa bed, mini kitchen, en-suite shower-room and shared access to a fantastic dry-stone walled fire pit for BBQ's under starry skies.
+Mangersta Beach (a SSSI) and sea-cliffs are within 5 minutes walk of our glamping accommodation.
+Each Cabin sleeps up to 4 people on 1 double bed and 1 double sofa bed.
+Each Shepherd's Hut sleeps up to 2 people on one double bed.
+All units have a mini kitchen, en-suite shower-room and shared access to a fantastic dry-stone walled fire pit for BBQ's under starry skies.
+Please check our website for availability and online booking.

 Contact: Derek Scanlan and Elsie Mitchell